peterbourgon/peter-bourgon-org/src/blog/2019-04-24-go-naming-tips.md

 ```

 Through this lens, each function is like a coherent paragraph of prose.
-I think this is a great metaphor, as it naturally reinfoces other virtues, like
+I think this is a great metaphor, as it naturally reinforces other virtues, like
 appropriate length, single responsibility, and independent testability.